Midnapore Collegiate School: The age of nationalism

 The school in Midnapore was noted for nurturing the nationalist movement.
-Teachers like Hemchandra Kanungo, Gnanendranath Basu, Pyarilal Ghosh, were noted for their nationalist teachings.
+Teachers like Hemchandra Kanungo, Ganendranath Basu, Pyarilal Ghosh, were noted for their nationalist teachings.
 Khudiram Bose, probably the youngest martyr hanged, was an alumnus of the school.
+He was recruited to the Anushilan Samiti by Hem Chandra Kanungo, a teacher of this school.
 His 'guru' in this field was Satyendranath Basu, an alumnus as well as a teacher of this school.
 He smilingly took the hangman's noose on 11 August 1908.
 A statue of him can be seen in the school's garden now.

 Khudiram's political master, Satyendranath Basu was hanged in the same year on 23 November.
-Another alumnus, Anathbandhu Panja went to the gallows in 1933.
-Tyrant District Magistrate James Peddie was shot dead on 7 April 1931, inside the school by two freedom fighters, Shri Bimal Dashgupta and Jatijiban Ghosh.
-One can still find this room in this school which had been reconstructed and inaugurated by the main suspect in the political-murder case, Bimal Dashgupta himself.
+Another alumnus, Anath bandhu Panja went to the gallows in 1933.
+Tyrant District Magistrate James Peddie was shot dead on 7 April 1931, inside the school by two freedom fighters, Shri Bimal Dasgupta and Jyoti Jibon Ghosh.
+One can still find this room in this school which had been reconstructed and inaugurated by the main suspect in the political-murder case, Bimal Dasgupta himself.

-During those fiery days, the school had a student named Prabodh Kumar Bandopadhyay who secured first division with letter marks in compulsory and optional mathematics in 1926.
-But the world of Bengali Literature knows him in a different name, Manik Bandopadhyay.